wpmetabox/docsv2/docs/extensions/meta-box-builder.md

 ### JSON notation

 Another way to enter nested array in Meta Box Builder, you can use JSON notation.
-Simply paste the JSON string into the value input, and this JSON will be parsed into an array in PHP.
+Paste the JSON string into the value input, and this JSON will be parsed into an array in PHP.

 For example, the `tax_query` above can be implemented like this: